Marinus Dirk (Dick) Stafleu

 *2016b (revised 2017), The open future, Contours of a Christian philosophy of dynamic development (www.mdstafleu.nl), is a short and informal introduction.
 A copy on pdf was mailed to a number of correspondents.

-*2018 Encyclopedia of relations and characters replaces parts II and III of Laws for dynamic development on this site.
-Part I, Time and again can still be found on this site.
+*2018b Encyclopedia of relations and characters, www.mdstafleu.nl, replaces parts II and III of Laws for dynamic development.
+Part I, Time and again, can still be found on this site.
+Encyclopedia I is concerned with natural relations and characters, Encyclopedia II with normative ones.